 JAZZ & FUNK

-One of my favorite memories from the late 1980s was mixing live sound at a Madison, Wisconsin, club hosting a charitable event to raise money for the internationally recognized and oh so funky drummer Clyde Stubblefield.
+One of my favorite memories from the late 1980s was mixing live sound at a Madison, Wisconsin, club hosting an event in honor of the internationally recognized and oh so funky drummer Clyde Stubblefield.
 Clyde is probably best known as a drummer for the world-renowned, grand master of funk music James Brown.
 Clyde is also one of the most often sampled drummers in the world.

 That night rekindled my interest in Jazz.
 Headlining performances included Chicago native Richard Davis.
 Richard Davis is one of the most often recorded bass players in music.
 He's performed with a diversity of talented and well-known musicians, including one of my favorite jazz icons Sun Ra.
 Chicago-based jazz saxophonist Roscoe Mitchell also played that night.
 Roscoe Mitchell was playing with the internationally famous Art Ensemble of Chicago at the time.
 He was already at the forefront of avant-garde jazz.
 It's been many years since that night and I still get a rush thinking about the music and performances I experienced.